 What are the Best Majors at Brown?

-Though we’re trying to know “What are the best majors at Brown?”, a commitment to academic quality, intellectual freedom, and creating an impact to better serve people, communities, and society is at the core of the University’s teaching, research, and scholarship.
+A commitment to academic quality, intellectual freedom, and creating an impact to serve people, communities, and society better is at the core of the University’s teaching, research, and scholarship.
 This commitment is at the heart of everything the University does.

 Three students reading near a building.